cucumber/common-wiki/Gherkin.md

 There are a few conventions.

 * Single Gherkin source file contains a description of a single feature.
-* Source files have @.feature@ extension.
+* Source files have `.feature` extension.

 ## Gherkin Syntax

 Like Python and YAML, Gherkin is a line-oriented language that uses indentation to define structure.
 Line endings terminate statements (eg, steps).
 Either spaces or tabs may be used for indentation (but spaces are more portable).
 Most lines start with a keyword.

 Comment lines are allowed anywhere in the file.
-They begin with zero or more spaces, followed by a hash sign (@#@) and some amount of text.
+They begin with zero or more spaces, followed by a hash sign (`#`) and some amount of text.

 The parser divides the input into features, scenarios and steps.
 When you run the feature the trailing portion (after the keyword) of each step is matched to a Ruby code block called [[Step Definitions|step definitions]].